robpre/packagify/README.md

 packagify
 =========

-Packagify html into a single http request
+Packagify HTML into a single http request by inlining all the linked assets (CSS, JS).

-Packagify will attempt to turn resources and references to external stylesheets, scripts and images (coming soon).
+Packagify will attempt to turn resources and references to external stylesheets, scripts and images (images coming soon).

-Currently, this module attempts to guess at whether the resource is hosted externally, or locally on the machine, so it requires the location of the html document to trace dependencies from the local disk.
+The module attempts to fetch resource, whether that be off disk, or from a remote server, and then squash the resources using a css minification and a js uglifier.

 It will then attempt to stuff them inline, so for example:
 ```html